 In addition, students are required to write a reflection for each portfolio entry.
 In 1000 words or less they must answer the four questions below.
-If multiple artifacts were used to address the dimension, the 1000 word limit applied to the entire entry.
-This is part of the reason why artifact selection and thoughtful integration is so important.
+This is part of the reason why artifact selection and thoughtful integration are so important.

-- What is the artifact?
-What are its salient features?
-Why is it relevant to the question?
+- What are the artifacts?
+What are their salient features?
+Why are they relevant to the question?

 - How is your reflection anchored in theories and research from across your coursework?
 (Make sure to thoughtfully integrate relevant resources from outside the immediate topic of study)

-- What are the strengths of the artifact?
-Which aspects of the artifact would you change/improve/modify to use in your practice as an educational leader?
+- What are the strengths of the artifacts?
+Which aspects of the artifacts would you change/improve/modify to use in your practice as an educational leader?

-- How has this artifact influenced your thinking as an educational leader?
+- How have these artifacts influenced your thinking as an educational leader?